 - We advise you to exercise a high degree of caution in Venezuela because of high levels of serious crime and ongoing political uncertainty.
-Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+You should pay close attention to your personal security at all times.
+Monitor the media and other sources about possible new security risks.

 - Since February 2014, demonstrations have occurred regularly in major urban centres throughout Venezuela, particularly in Caracas, Valencia, Maracay, Merida and San Cristobal.
 These have been associated with violence and have resulted in numerous deaths and injuries.
 Tensions remain high and demonstrations may continue.
 Australians should avoid all political gatherings and demonstrations as they have the potential to become violent.
 See the Safety and security: Civil unrest/political tension section for further information.